ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch4 Choosing the Right ML Infrastructure.md

 Regression problems with a table typically use RMSE, RMSLE, MAE.
 Forecasting problems with time-series data typically use RMSE, RMSLE, MAPE, and Quantile loss.

+Some budgets you can set for an AutoML job